raspberrypilearning/amazing-image-identifier/en/step_5.md

 my_app.display()
 ```

-#### Update a Picture widget
+#### Update a `Picture` widget
-You can update an image in your application by modifying its image property, as shown:
+To update an image in your application, you can modify its image property.
 ```python
 from guizero import Picture